Notice to our customers:

 All other paddlers will maintain proper distancing while on the water.

 After use by our participants, each item physically touched will be disinfected with Cavicide, Lysol, and/or a diluted bleach and water solution.
-These items will be allowed to dry in the sun prior to use by another participant.
+These items are fully cleaned once they arrive back at our base camp.
+These items are fully dried in the sun prior to use by another participant.

 We appreciate your participation in these precautions.
 We look forward to the day we can resume our full training schedule to the public.